sergij14/sergij14/README.md

 Software Engineer with years of experience designing and developing modern web applications.
 I focus on creating user-friendly, efficient, and maintainable solutions.
-Working primarily with React, TypeScript, and Node.js - and bring a solid understanding of backend systems and team collaboration.
+Working primarily with JavaScript, TypeScript, React and Node.js.